Overview & History

 - The radiology is equipped with two latest technology CT scans that minimize radiation exposure, ensuring fine resolution pictures and quicker service delivery.
 Two latest technology MRI machines enable larger coverage and more precise diagnosis.
 All ultra-sound equipment enable the fusion of ultra sound results with the corresponding CT and MRI imagery for better diagnostic results.
 The latest PACS (Picture and Archiving Communication Systems) technology provides economical storage of and convenient access to images from multiple modalities.

-- The latest linear accelerators Versa HD machines with (VMAT) technology (Volumetric Modulated Arc Therapy, the first of its kind in Egypt.
+- The radiotherapy is equipped with the latest linear accelerators Versa HD machines with (VMAT) technology (Volumetric Modulated Arc Therapy, the first of its kind in Egypt.
+The launch of the cyberknife radiation technology for cancer treatment is imminent.

-- State of the art diagnostics and laboratory support: CT, MRI, 2 PET/CT scans (usage of radio active material F18-FET specifically effective for dbrain tumor detection), nuclear medicine, cytogenetics laboratory, virology, cord blood storage and stem cell collection and storage.
+- State of the art diagnostics and laboratory support: CT, MRI, 2 PET/CT scans (usage of radioactive material F18-FET specifically effective for brain tumor detection), nuclear medicine, cytogenetics laboratory, virology, cord blood storage and stem cell collection and storage.
+A fully automated digital pathology lab, the first of its kind in Egypt was recently launched.

 - Play areas throughout the hospital departments to ease the stress of waiting for children.